Thresh6664/Yaobo_T_2nd_account_hw1/README.md

 # Team of mine
-Name: Yaobo Tian
+Name: Yaobo Tian 2nd

-Introduction: Yaobo is a person from China who studied EAP level 8 before learning IDP.
-In free time, He is passionate about the landscape photograph that he visited different place around his hometown with Nikon D7200.
-However, having to focus on his project, he can not always travel further that it is what hae been bothering him.
+Introduction: the 2nd Yaobo also comes from China.
+But what makes he different from Yaobo is that he started to shoot other type of photograph when he found he can not travel further to take landscape-photo.
+When he got his first telephoto lens - 70-200, he started to shoot sports photograph that has been being 1 years from when he back to China.
+What's more, he have been invited to shoot cycle race, badminton, soccer, and basketball competition for many times.
+Now, what he like to do is to take some photos of people who are train in the football field nearby his home after finishing his homework.
+And, his also take some photo of sunrise and sunset, if he has more time.